nsoft/jesterj/README.md

 ## Working:
  * Embedded Cassandra server
+ * Cassandra config and data location configurable, defaults to ~/.jj/cassandra
  * Log4j can log to embedded cassandra server for regular logs and FTI status reports
  * Options to specify regular logs go to file also, or only to file (and locations of the file) -> log4j config
  * Actual web site, deploy as Github site.